Focke-Wulf Fw 190: Design concepts

+Engine

 The hottest points on any air-cooled engine are the cylinder heads, located around the circumference of a radial engine.
 In order to provide sufficient air to cool the engine, airflow had to be maximized at this outer edge.
 This was normally accomplished by leaving the majority of the front face of the engine open to the air, causing considerable drag.
 During the late 1920s, NACA led the development of a dramatic improvement by placing an airfoil-shaped ring around the outside of the cylinder heads (the NACA cowling).
 The shaping accelerated the air as it entered the front of the cowl, increasing the total airflow, and allowing the opening in front of the engine to be made smaller.

 Tank introduced a further refinement to this basic concept.
 He suggested placing most of the airflow components on the propeller, in the form of an oversized propeller spinner whose outside diameter was the same as the engine.
 The cowl around the engine proper was greatly simplified, essentially a basic cylinder.
 Air entered through a small hole at the centre of the spinner and was directed through ductwork in the spinner so it was blowing rearward along the cylinder heads.
 To provide enough airflow, an internal cone was placed in the centre of the hole, over the propeller hub, which was intended to compress the airflow and allow a smaller opening to be used.
 In theory, the tight-fitting cowling also provided some thrust due to the compression and heating of air as it flowed through the cowling.